san-lab/udpsigner/README.md

 They should discover one-another automatically.
 Generate some SSS key shares using secretsplitcli, with any number of shares and threshold (within reason ;) ).
 Then import respective keyfiles with shares into different nodes and issue a "job request" from ine of the nodes.
-The other nodes can then "aprove" the job request (and contribute to the MPC), are reject it.
+The other nodes can then "aprove" the job request (and contribute to the MPC), or reject it.
 If enough nodes agree to collaborate, a valid signature (or a vaild Public Key) will be generated.

 As of beginnig of March 2021, there is only a couple of MPC algorithms: to calculate a BLS public key and a BLS message signature based on the (threshold) key shares owned by the nodes.